biasmv/pv/doc/viewer.rst

   * *strength*: influences the magnitude of the tangents for the Catmull-Rom spline.
 Defaults to 1.0.
 Meaningful values are between 0 and 1.
   * *splineDetail* number of subdivisions per Carbon-alpha atom.
 The default is termined by :func:`pv.Viewer.quality`.

+.. function:: pv.Viewer.renderAs(name, structure, mode[,options])

+  Function to render the structure in any of the supported render styles.
+This essentially makes it possible to write code that is independent of the particular chosen render style.

+  :param mode: One of 'sline', 'lines', 'trace', 'lineTrace', 'cartoon', 'tube', 'spheres', ballsAndSticks'
+  :param options: options dictionary passed to the chosen render mode.
+Refer to the documentation for the specific mode for a list of supported options.
+  :returns: The created geometry object.

 .. function:: pv.Viewer.label(name, text, pos[, options])

   Places a label with *text* at the given position in the scene